WTFAcademy/WTF-Ethers/en/02_Provider/readme.md

 -----

-In this lesson, we will introduce the `Provider` class in ethers.js and use it to connect to an node to retrieve information from the blockchain.
+In this lesson, we will introduce the `Provider` class in ethers.js and use it to connect to a node to retrieve information from the blockchain.

 ## `Provider` Class